User Management

 https://<CONNECTWARE HOST>/admin?redirect=/services/foo/bar&apiToken=barFoo

-Note on security
+Note on Security

 Access Permissions for Admin-UI

-The permission system of the Connectware enables a fine-grained assignment of permissions per roles and users.
+The permission system of Connectware enables a fine-grained assignment of permissions per roles and users.
 In particular, if some users should be able to access only a limited set of features on the Admin-UI, it is possible to choose the particular features to see (read access) or to configure (write access).

 It is always possible to grant additional read or write permissions to users and roles.
 To achieve this, the respective HTTP and MQTT paths need to be assigned to some roles, then assigning those roles to the users that should be allowed to access this information.
 The section below lists the various Admin-UI pages and operations, and shows which HTTP and MQTT permissions must be available so that users will be able to perform the listed operation.